 Following are the basic steps of the accounting process:

 It is always a good option to separate your business and personal finances.
 A business and savings account will help a business owner to organize revenue and help plan for taxes at the end of the year.

 2. Record All Income and Expenses

-Keeping a track of all business transactions is the foundation of a small business.
-The expenses directly linked with your business should be recorded properly to prepare financial statements and tax returns easily.
+Keeping track of all business transactions is the foundation of a small business.
+The expenses directly linked with your business should be recorded properly to easily prepare financial statements and tax returns.